RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 The KryoFlux can be used with Windows, Mac, and Linux machines, and has both command line and GUI interfaces.
 Scripts using the KryoFlux command line tools on the BitCurator machine are preferred in most cases, but it is also possible to use the GUI on the FRED.

-**The FRED is currently used at the RAC as the default machine to image 3 1/2 and 5 1/4 floppy disks.** Keeping the KryoFlux at the FRED station mitigates the chance of potential hardware and connection issues that may result from frequent moves between the FRED and the BitCurator.
+**The FRED is currently used at the RAC as the default machine to image 3 1/2 inch and 5 1/4 inch floppy disks.** Keeping the KryoFlux at the FRED station mitigates the chance of potential hardware and connection issues that may result from frequent moves between the FRED and the BitCurator.
 We would only run the KryoFlux on the BitCurator for the purpose of advanced troubleshooting or if an instance were to arise where the FRED could not be operated.

 The following instructions for setup and use of KryoFlux on the FRED would be the same if one were to image 3 1/2 and 5 1/4 inch floppy disks with KryoFlux on the BitCurator.

 ### KryoFlux Hardware Setup on the FRED

-If you encounter issues setting up or using the KryoFlux consult [Troubleshoot 3 1/2 Inch and 5 1/4 Inch Floppy Disks](troubleshooting#3-and-1-half-inch-and-5-and-1-quarter-inch-floppy-disks)
+If you encounter issues setting up or using the KryoFlux, consult [Troubleshoot 3 1/2 Inch and 5 1/4 Inch Floppy Disks](troubleshooting#3-and-1-half-inch-and-5-and-1-quarter-inch-floppy-disks)

-Warning: Incorrect setup can damage the KryoFlux and void our warranty.
-Follow the setup instructions carefully; for more details and images see the [official documentation](https://kryoflux.com/?page=download#docs) or the [Setup and Installation](https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.jvaxyk94isq6) page of the Archivist's Guide to KryoFlux.
+**Warning: Incorrect setup can damage the KryoFlux and void our warranty.** Follow the setup instructions carefully; for more details and images see the [official documentation](https://kryoflux.com/?page=download#docs) or the [Setup and Installation](https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.jvaxyk94isq6) page of the Archivist's Guide to KryoFlux.

 1. On a flat, non-conductive surface, connect the drive to the KryoFlux using the floppy data cable.
 2. Connect KryoFlux to the FRED using the USB port in the back of the tower.